MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in Windows 10 Insider Preview Build 20185.
+Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether users can configure advanced TCP/IP settings.

 If you enable this setting (and enable the "Enable Network Connections settings for Administrators" setting), the Advanced button on the Internet Protocol (TCP/IP) Properties dialog box is disabled for all users (including administrators).
 As a result, users cannot open the Advanced TCP/IP Settings Properties page and modify IP settings, such as DNS and WINS server information.